 For a ducted hood, the greater the airflow, the faster the fans can vent the air through the filtration system.
-If, for example, you have a kitchen island and like to cook a lot of meat on an indoor griddle, look for models that have airflow, which is measured in cubic feet per minute, or CFM, of at least 400 or more.
+If, for example, you have a kitchen island and like to cook a lot of meat on an indoor griddle, look for models that have airflow, which is measured in cubic feet per minute, or cfm, of at least 400.
 Charcoal filters can do more to pull particles out of the air, but mesh filters are reusable and washable.
 If you are an active cook and can only install a ductless hood, it's advisable to look for a model with a charcoal filter to maximize filtration.

 Size & Style

 If you are remodeling but planning to put the stove against the wall, you can opt for a chimney-style or any wall-mounted model.
-In terms of dimensions, you may want to run a little larger in dimensions instead of sizing down.
+In terms of dimensions, you may want to run a little larger instead of sizing down.
 The hood should amply cover the surface area of the stove so it can do an optimal job of keeping grease and smoke out of the rest of your kitchen and home.